Key Takeaways:

 Graduate Tuition/Fees: $12,495

-Colorado State University’s online master’s in biology program is designed for individuals interested in studying ecology and management of wild animals for their benefit and the benefit of humans.
-This 30-credit hour program is offered fully online and can be completed in three years.
+Colorado State University’s online master’s in biology program is designed for individuals interested in studying ecology and wild animal management for their own and human benefit.
+This 30-credit-hour program is offered fully online and can be completed in three years.

-Flexible coursework fits busy schedules with its self-paced and flexible structure.
-Topics covered in the online courses include conservation biology theory and practice, natural resource policy, population dynamics and habitat management, and stakeholder communication on natural resource issues.
+Flexible coursework, with its self-paced and flexible structure, fits busy schedules.
+The online courses cover conservation biology theory and practice, natural resource policy, population dynamics and habitat management, and stakeholder communication on natural resource issues.

 Colorado State is accredited and ranked.
-U.S. News and World Report ranks the institution #140 in best national universities and #141 in best value schools.
+U.S. News and World Report ranks it #140 among the best national universities and #141 among the best value schools.

 #11 – Washington State University